-The change could be in the color, a bold accent or a matt finish, what matters is the life that you bring to the space.
+The change could be in the color, a bold accent or a matte finish, what matters is the life that you bring to space.

 Here it is a selected choice for bathroom trends for this year.

 Indigo is a deep midnight blue, a blue deep as the sea, the shades of blue are perfect for a bathroom, in particular, Indigo is set to make a splash.
 Is a color that promotes deep concentration during times of introspection and meditation, helping you achieve deeper levels of consciousness.
 A perfect for after a day of hard work, you can take some time to yourself and relax.